GrupoDiana/BRT-Documentation/docs/osc/environment.md

 <hr style="border:1px solid gray">

 ### **/environment/enableDistanceAttenuation**
+<span style="font-size: 0.8em; color: grey; font-style: italic;">Available from BeRTA v3.6.0</span>

-This command enables or disables the simulation of distance throughout the entire environment, which consists of applying a global attenuation, where doubling the distance between the source and the listener reduces the sound level by a predefined attenuation value.
+This command enables or disables the distance simulation in the environment model, if available.
+This simulation consists in applying a global attenuation, where doubling the distance between the source and the listener reduces the sound level by a predefined attenuation value.

 #### Syntax